top of page

 The Four Gospels

-Clearly, the four Gospels are the most important books in the Bible, the culmination of biblical prophecy dating from the days of Moses.
+The four Gospels are the most important books in the Bible, the culmination of biblical prophecy dating from the days of Moses.

-All the Gospels were written in the first century of the modern era; and while they all share the story of Jesus' life, there are remarkable differences among the four.
-Three of the four draw on the writings of a mysterious chronicler, known simply as "Q".
-The "Q" document, as it was known, no longer exists.
 The Fourth Gospel is the Book of John.
 John's more spiritual account has been determined to be written by someone close to Jesus; most scholars believe this person to have been John, "the beloved disciple."
-All four books share the life and ministry of Jesus' remarkable time on earth, but are told from a different point of view, and each with a distinct audience in mind.
+All four books share the life of Jesus' acclaimed three-year ministry, but are told from a different point of view, and share some, but not all, information on Jesus' life; each was written with a distinct audience in mind.

 While the four Gospels were written in Greek, Jesus spoke in the language of the Jews--Aramaic.